What do we do

 It engages with cutting edge research and policy developments in the field of MENA social policy.

-Previous co-hosts have included the German Development Institute (DIE) in Bonn and themes have included poverty measurement, gender policy, social cohesion and the impact of the Syrian refugee crisis.
+Previous co-hosts have included the German Development Institute (DIE) in Bonn, Germany. the American University in Cairo, Egypt and the Mohammed V University in Rabat, Morocco and themes have included poverty measurement, gender policy, social cohesion.
+COVID19 and the impact of the Syrian refugee crisis.

 The UNICEF Database